 “While he claims to represent us, while he claims to be fighting antisemitism, while he claims to speak for the Jewish community, the Jewish community here is angry,” Glist said.
 “The Jewish community here is firm in its stance against genocide, and I think this was the first time that, you know, that really got to be said clearly to him.”

-The event ended with plain-clothes security officers and police getting into a physical altercations with protesters who wouldn’t leave.
-Some attendees said they were choked, had their hair pulled and shoved to the ground.
+The event ended with plainclothes security officers and police getting into a physical altercations with protesters who wouldn’t leave.
+Some attendees said they were choked, had their hair pulled and were shoved to the ground.
 No one was arrested.

 “I think we'll try to do more of these,” Bell told the crowd in his closing remarks.
 “But we gotta be able to talk, y'all.”

-Bell, who routinely asked protesters to stop shouting and listen, said his position regarding the ongoing war in Gaza that’s killed thousands of Palestinians centered around dramatically increasing humanitarian aid to the region, ending the war, returning Israeli hostages and reshaping Gaza without the influence of Hamas.
+Bell, who repeatedly asked protesters to stop shouting and listen, said his position regarding the ongoing war in Gaza that’s killed thousands of Palestinians centers around dramatically increasing humanitarian aid to the region, ending the fighting, returning Israeli hostages and reshaping Gaza without the influence of Hamas.

 Throughout the town hall, protesters chanted, among other things, that Bell supported genocide.

-At one point, a constituent asked Bell about “the ongoing genocide in Palestine.”
+At one point, an attendee asked Bell about “the ongoing genocide in Palestine.”
 In his answer, the congressman questioned the use of the term genocide.

 “Let's talk about the word genocide because we see that differently,” he said to the crowd, which was met with boos.

-Maxi Glamour, who attended the town hall, believes Bell’s answer didn’t acknowledge the truth.
+Maxi Glamour, who attended the town hall, said Bell’s answer didn’t acknowledge the truth.

 “Wesley Bell wanted to argue for semantics so that he can have some ethical, moral standing ground that his complicitness isn't perpetuating the genocide, and he really failed on showing the community that he cared about it,” Glamour said after the event.